Skip to main content

 Working time

-In the public sector, the working time of a teaching head is regulated by the legislation on the conditions of service for teachers.
-The arrangements for a non-teaching head are laid down in the legislation concerning local government employees (as a local government unit is the administering body for most preschool education institutions, schools and other institutions) and / or the generally applicable labour law regulations.
+In the public sector, the working time of a teaching head is regulated by the legislation on the conditions of service for teachers and depends on his/her teaching load.
+The arrangements for a non-teaching head are laid down in the legislation on local government employees (as an LGU is the administering body for most preschool education institutions, schools and other institutions) and / or the generally applicable labour laws.
 See the legislation in the introductory section to this Chapter.

 The working time of a full-time teacher may not exceed 40 hours per week.
 A teaching head either has his / her statutory weekly teaching load reduced, based on the size of the school (number of classes), its type and working conditions, or is fully relieved from his / her teaching duties.
 The head (and a teacher who holds a management position for at least 10 months) is entitled to holiday leave of 35 working days during a period set in the holiday timetable.

-In the non-public sector, the labour law regulations apply to school heads regardless of whether they are teaching or non-teaching heads.
+In the non-public sector, the labour laws apply to school heads regardless of whether they are teaching or non-teaching heads.
 In practice, most schools adopt arrangements which are similar to those in the public sector.

 Salaries